zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Image of name not being input solution](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/name-not-input-bug-resolve.PNG)

 2.
-The second bug was a relatively minor one relating to the rendering of an email field to the order confirmatiom page.
-In the order confirmation page, instead of the user's email address being rendered as was intended, the django template expression was rendered in raw format.
+The second bug was a relatively minor one relating to the rendering of an email field to the order confirmation page.
+In the order confirmation page, instead of the user's email address being rendered as was intended, the Django template expression was rendered in raw format.

 ![Image of email not being rendered](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/template-bug.PNG)

-A quick investigation of the html for that template revealed that the expression had been split across multiple lines by a html formatted that I had used on the html file.
+A quick investigation of the HTML for that template revealed that the expression had been split across multiple lines by an HTML formatted that I had used on the HTML file.

 ![Image of email not being rendered code](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/template-bug-code.PNG)

-By tweaking the html slightly and putting the expression back on one line, the problem was solved and the email was rendered correctly.
+By tweaking the HTML slightly and putting the expression back on one line, the problem was solved and the email was rendered correctly.

 ![Image of email not being rendered solution](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/template-bug-resolved.PNG)